 Save The Tower!

 "AIR RAID PEARL HARBOR THIS IS NO DRILL."
-These were the first words broadcast as the Japanese air raid on Pearl Harbor commenced, and they came from the Operation Center at the base of Ford Island Field Control Tower here at Pacific Aviation Museum Pearl Harbor.
+These were the first words broadcast from Ford Island as the Japanese air raid on Pearl Harbor commenced.

-For nearly seven decades since, this historic landmark has proudly stood guard over Pearl Harbor and Ford Island – a monument to the brave men and women who fought in WWII.
+For nearly seven decades since, this historic landmark, the Ford Island Field Control Tower, has proudly stood guard over Pearl Harbor and Ford Island – a monument to the brave men and women who fought in WWII.
 Epic movies such as Tora!
 Tora!
-Tora! and Pearl Harbor further immortalized the Tower on the silver screen.
+Tora!and Pearl Harbor further immortalized the Tower on the silver screen.

 Construction of the 158-foot control tower began in early 1941.
 At the time of the Japanese attack on Pearl Harbor the tower structure had been about 80% completed and without the aircraft control tower on the top.
 This portion was finished on May 1, 1942.
 Originally, it was painted with a solid dark primer.
 Shortly after completion of the upper control tower, it received a three-tone light gray, medium gray and dark gray camouflage that graced this structure throughout all of WWII and well into the late 1950s.